-Every graduate student must have an advisor who is responsible for monitoring his or her academic progress.
+Every graduate student must have an advisor who is responsible for monitoring their academic progress.
 The selection of an advisor and the relationship between the advisor and the advisee are critical during the entire process.
 The Department assigns each student entering the program a temporary, first year advisor, who serves only until the student has become affiliated with a research advisor.

 By the end of the first year, the student must have identified a research advisor.
 The research advisor directs the student in the preparation of the Master’s Paper, guides the student’s doctoral research, and chairs the Examination Committee at the Qualifying Exam, the Candidacy Exam, and the Doctoral Thesis Defense.

 The student/advisor relationship is a central aspect of the graduate program.
 To maintain the effectiveness of this relationship, requires the ongoing consent of both parties – either party can withdraw from the relationship by notifying the Director of Graduate Studies.
 It is not uncommon for students to change advisors and research areas after finishing their Qualifying Phase.

 Students must have a research advisor to stay in good standing in the program.
 Students who are having difficulty finding an advisor should seek the help of the Director of Graduate Studies or the Department Chair.

 The student’s advisor must meet specific departmental requirements.

 Advisors must be a